yanghuan/CSharp.lua/README.md

 -c              : support classic lua version(5.1), default support 5.3
 -i              : indent number, default is 2
--a              : attributes need to export, use ';' to separate, if ""-a"" only, all attributes whill be exported
+-a              : attributes need to export, use ';' to separate, if ""-a"" only, all attributes whill be exported -metadata       : export all metadata, use @CSharpLua.Metadata annotations for precise control
 ```
 Make sure that the.
 NET core 2.0+ is installed.
 https://dotnet.microsoft.com/download

 ### Download